Confining potential in holographic bottom-up QCD from WKB: Bottom-up approach to D3/D7 model

-This energy scale will allow us to compute the mass spectrum, thermal structure, and configurational entropy to characterize this \emph{reconstructed} bottom-up model.
-A plot of the reconstructed potential $V(z)$, with the setup of the parameters, is given in Fig. \ref{fig:one}.
+This energy scale $a$ will allow us to compute the mass spectrum, thermal structure, and configurational entropy to characterize this \emph{reconstructed} bottom-up model.
+A plot of the reconstructed potential $V(z)$ using the fixed parameters is given in Fig. \ref{fig:one}.